 Organic Net Sales.
 We define organic net sales as net sales excluding the effect of changes in foreign currency exchange rates and/or impact from acquisitions (where applicable).
 We believe this non-GAAP measure provides useful information to investors because it reflects regional and operating segment performance from our activities without the effect of changes in currency exchange rate and/or acquisitions.
 We use organic net sales as one measure to monitor and evaluate our regional and segment performance.
 Organic growth is calculated by comparing organic net sales to net sales in the prior year.
 The effect of changes in currency exchange rates is determined by translating the period's net sales using the currency exchange rates that were in effect during the prior comparative period.
 Net sales are attributed to the geographic regions based on the country of destination.
-We exclude net sales from acquired businesses in the current year for which there are no comparable sales in the prior period.
-The following is a reconciliation of net sales to organic net sales of SBH and SB/RH for the year ended September 30, 2018 compared to net sales for the year ended September 30, 2017, and the net sales to organic net sales for the year ended September 30, 2017 compared to the year ended September 30, 2016 respectively:
+We exclude net sales of SBH and SB/RH for the year ended September 30, 2018 compared to net sales for the year ended September 30, 2017 compared to the year ended September 30, 2016 respectively: